nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 title: Call for papers
 seo:
   title: Home
-  description: The fourth workshop on Natural Legal Language Processing (NLLP 2023) explores methods and applications of Natural Language Processing for the Legal Domain by focusing on legal text and text with legal significance.
-Co-located with EMNLP 2023.
+  description: The sixth workshop on Natural Legal Language Processing (NLLP 2024) explores methods and applications of Natural Language Processing for the Legal Domain by focusing on legal text and text with legal significance.
+Co-located with EMNLP 2024.
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: NLLP Workshop 2023
+      value: NLLP Workshop 2024
       keyName: property
     - name: 'og:description'
-      value: The fourth workshop on Natural Legal Language Processing (NLLP 2023) explores methods and applications of Natural Language Processing for the Legal Domain by focusing on legal text and text with legal significance.
-Co-located with EMNLP 2023.
+      value: The sixth workshop on Natural Legal Language Processing (NLLP 2024) explores methods and applications of Natural Language Processing for the Legal Domain by focusing on legal text and text with legal significance.
+Co-located with EMNLP 2024.
       keyName: property
     - name: 'twitter:card'
       value: summary
     - name: 'twitter:title'
-      value: NLLP Workshop 2023
+      value: NLLP Workshop 2024
     - name: 'twitter:description'
-      value: The fourth workshop on Natural Legal Language Processing (NLLP 2023) explores methods and applications of Natural Language Processing for the Legal Domain by focusing on legal text and text with legal significance.
-Co-located with EMNLP 2023.
+      value: The sixth workshop on Natural Legal Language Processing (NLLP 2024) explores methods and applications of Natural Language Processing for the Legal Domain by focusing on legal text and text with legal significance.
+Co-located with EMNLP 2024.
     - name: 'keywords'
       value: 'nllp, emnlp, nlp, nlproc, natural language processing, natural legal language processing, legal text, legal domain language'
 template: page